Vijaysinghdhoni/Quick-Chat/README.md

 ## Features
 - **Start:** Login with your registred number or create a new account.
 - **Chats:** List of chats, online status, update on change.
+- **Audio and Video Call:** Smooth and effective audio and video calling.
 - **Users:**: List of users.
 - **Profile:** Change image, change status, logout.
 - **Chat:** Send and show messages sorted by timestamp, online status, custom toolbar, update on change.